Do Go On - 541 - The Freedom House Ambulance Service

 No, it is a race car.

-But for some reason, the picture is a train.
+There's some reason the picture is a train.

 From Leighton Buzzard in Great Britain.